ianrastall/text-utils/books/ada/book-ada-03.md

 #### 3.1.1.1 Why Ada Requires Explicit Procedure Declarations

-Unlike C or C++ where `main()` is a special function with implicit semantics, Ada requires all programs to be declared as procedures with explicit syntax.
+Unlike C or C++ where `main()` is a special function with implicit semantics, Ada requires the main subprogram to be declared explicitly.
+Most programs use an entry procedure, but a function returning an `Integer` result is equally legal.
 This design choice serves several critical purposes:

-1. **Clarity of Intent**: Every program must be explicitly declared as a procedure, making it immediately clear that this is an executable unit.
+1. **Clarity of Intent**: Every program must explicitly declare its main subprogram—typically a procedure, though a function returning `Integer` is also allowed—making it immediately clear that this is an executable unit.
    In C, `main()` is a special case that requires memorization of its special status.

 2. **Consistency with Other Units**: All Ada units (procedures, functions,